sodium-friends/docs/docs/diffiehellman.md

 ``` js
 sodium.crypto_scalarmult(sharedSecret, secretKey, remotePublicKey)
 ```
-Derive a shared secret from a local secret key and a remote public key.
+Derives a shared secret from a local secret key and a remote public key.
 * `sharedSecret` should be a `buffer` of length `crypto_scalarmult_BYTES`
 * `secretKey` should be a `buffer` of length `crypto_scalarmult_SCALARBYTES`
 * `remotePublicKey` should be a `buffer` of length `crypto_scalarmult_BYTES`